awrennuit/sql-to-do-list/README.md

 View the full app here: https://arcane-anchorage-04262.herokuapp.com/

 ## Technologies Used
--Javascript
--jQuery
--Node.js
--Postgres
+- Javascript
+- jQuery
+- Node.js
+- Postgres

 ## Future Plans
+The styling was intentionally made with this horrible, unfriendly aesthetic.
 I will make the styling less ugly and hard-to-use, add the ability to have more than one to-do list, and dry the code out more.

 Thanks to everyone at Prime for being there to support me and help me grow as a programmer and as a person.

+If you have questions or concerns, email me at awren.nuit@gmail.com